 Other secondary storage options

+The other secondary storage options are:

 Optical discs: CDs, DVDs, and Blu-ray discs are used for media storage, software distribution, and backups.
 They are read using laser technology.

 USB Flash Drives: Portable storage devices that use flash memory to store data.
 They are commonly used for file transfers and backups due to their convenience and portability.